 The BIOS contains manufacture's default settings for the computer's standard operations.
 However, there are occasions when you may be required to modify the default settings in the BIOS.
-For example, you may need to configure the BIOS power management (APM) settings if you are using DOS, or non-Windows operating system.

 The BIOS allows you to set up passwords to limit access to users.
 This is an important feature because a great deal of vital information is carried within the computer nowadays.
 Unauthorized access can be prevented.
 Later in this chapter, you will learn how to use this security feature.